eth-protocol-fellows/protocol-studies/docs/wiki/research/eODS.md

 | eODS    | operator-delegator |

 This separation addresses various inefficiencies associated with the limits of what the protocol sees[^5], and its capacity to react with automated defense systems, in the context of ETH staking.

+## The two-tier staking approach to SSF
+In the [SSF](/docs/wiki/research/SSF.md) research discourse, technical limitations associated with per slot BLS signatures aggregation generates the following paradigm:
+> We need to move away from the concept that every participant signs in every slot - Vitalik Buterin

+In the above context, there's value in the proposal to **split staking** in two tiers of participants:[^23]
+  * **A high-complexity tier** called in to act every slot but has only ~ 10,000 participants, providing **Heavy node services**, and
+  * **A lower-complexity tier** only called up to participate occasionally, providing **Small(light) node services** with low computational overhead, hardware or technical know-how requirements.

+The providers of heavy node services would be subject to slashing, but also highly rewarded for participating in the protocol's Finality gadget, while the providers of small node services would be entitled to lower rewards, but could be entirely exempt from slashing (do not actively participate in each slot), or could opt in to temporarily (i.e. for a few slots) become subject to slashing.

 ## The role of Delegators
 In his October 2023 paper, called "Protocol and staking pool changes that could improve decentralization and reduce consensus overhead", Vitalik poses a key question: **from the protocol’s perspective, what is the point of having delegators at all?**[^6]